-I assumed everyone was dining on rosemary and garlic roasted chicken, balsamic-drizzled sea scallops, and lusciously lemony handmade crab cakes.
+I assumed everyone was dining on roasted chicken, balsamic-drizzled sea scallops, and lusciously lemony handmade crab cakes.

 Thanks to my dad’s many years spent in gourmet kitchens, combined with a natural intuition and love for extracting flavors, our standard fare was reminiscent of what you’d find in a five-star restaurant.